Welcome to the Brierley Village Web site

 Church Street Cobblers Well

-If you look in the wall under 74 Church Street (on the left hand side near Cordeux Corner looking towards the church) you will see where this well has been bricked up.
+If you look in the wall under 74 Church Street (on the left hand side near Cordeux Corner looking towards the church) you will see were this well has been bricked up

 ____________________________________